nlawlor/beautiful-jekyll/_posts/2018-08-20-shiny-iasva.md

 * Identify hidden sources of heterogeneity in single cell RNA-seq data
 * Discover marker genes associated with a variable of interest
 * Determine molecular pathways associated with the identified marker genes
-* Clustering and visualization of data
+* Interactive visualization of data